 Within a custom toolkit, you extend UFT One support for each control (or group of similar controls) separately.
 You do this by creating custom support classes for the different custom control classes in the toolkit.
 (In this guide, custom support classes are also referred to as support classes.)

 Before you extend UFT One support for a custom control make sure you have full access to the control and understand its behavior.
 You must have an application in which you can view the control in action, and also have access to the class that implements it.

 You do not need to modify any of the custom control's sources to support it in UFT One, but you do need to be familiar with them.
-Make sure you know which members (fields and methods) you can access externally, the events for which you can listen, and so forth.
+For example, make sure you know which members (fields and methods) you can access externally and what events you can listen for.
 You use this information when you design the support class.
 To implement the interface between UFT One and the custom class, the support class uses custom class members.
 The support class can only access the members of the custom class that are defined as